Arthur-Milchior/anki-readable-addon-folders/README.md

 Thus, this add-on create another folder, containing symlinks with the name of the add-on to the add-on folder.

+## Warning
+This does not work on windows.
+Because this add-ons create symbolic links, and windows can't create them without admin privilege.

 ## Usage
 Install this add-on and start anki.
 That's all.
 The symlinks are created while anki start.
 If you install a new add-on, it's symlink